Gavin Sheets Preview, Player Props: White Sox vs. Padres

-Gavin Sheets -- with a slugging percentage of .192 in his past 10 games (including zero home runs) -- will be in action for the Chicago White Sox versus the San Diego Padres, with Michael Wacha on the mound, on September 30 at 7:10 PM ET.
+The Chicago White Sox, including Gavin Sheets (.192 slugging percentage in past 10 games, including no homers), take on starter Pedro Avila and the San Diego Padres at Guaranteed Rate Field, Sunday at 3:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Padres.
+In his most recent game he had a one-hit showing (1-for-4) against the Padres.

 Sportsbook Promo Codes